 For more details on different types of broadband connections, please visit the FCC website.

-Stay Connected with Lifeline - A brochure explaining telephone assistance programs.
+Stay Connected with Lifeline and Affordable Connectivity Programs - Spanish Version - A fact sheet explaining telephone assistance programs.

 Affordable Broadband Help

 Affordable Connectivity Program for PA Consumers - Spanish Version - Factsheet explaining the FCC's Affordable Connectivity Program, which expands and makes permanent the temporary Emergency Broadband Benefit (EBB) program created in response to COVID-19 as the funding source to provide discounts on broadband for income-eligible households.

 FCC's Notice of the Emergency Broadband Benefit Program - As of May 12, 2021, eligible households will be able to enroll in the Program to receive a monthly discount off the cost of broadband service from an approved provider.
 Eligible households can enroll through an approved provider or by visiting https://getemergencybroadband.org.

 Emergency Broadband Benefit Q&A Webinar

 What: Emergency Broadband Benefit - Q&A with the FCC - A webinar hosted by Penn State Extension

 Pennsylvania Broadband Map

 Pennsylvania Broadband Map - The Penn State Extension, in consultation with the PUC, created an interactive map to help internet service providers as they prepare to bid on projects to expand broadband services to unserved regions in the state.
 This map represents FCC data in terms of broadband service for the purpose of enabling bidders to better estimate their project costs in providing service to locations not having broadband services as defined by the FCC.